Registered ISO 9001: 2015

 For Design & Manufacture of Pressure Sensitive Adhesive Tapes & Films

-Before the invention of adhesive tape, epoxies and glue sealed or secured substrates.
-While these tools are still in use, there was a need for a simple and discreet way to adhere objects together or protect surfaces from damage.
+Before adhesive tape came along, epoxies and glue were the go-to methods for sealing or securing materials.
+While these tools are still widely used, there was a need for a simpler, more discreet way to bond objects together or protect surfaces from damage.
+This is where adhesive tape shines, using the principles of cohesion—where molecules stick together—and adhesion to create a strong physical bond between surfaces.

-When it comes to how tape is made, there are three main components depending on the type of tape: the base material, the adhesive layer, and the release liner.
-By exploring how these components work together, we can uncover the primary function of each kind of adhesive tape.
+When it comes to tape manufacturing, three main components are involved, depending on the type of tape: the base material, the adhesive layer, and the release liner.
+Understanding how these components work together can help you better grasp the primary function of each kind of adhesive tape.

 Request Samples Call Us Contact Us